A custom built desktop computer with RGB lighting.

 • Office Suite Advanced

-Office suites with accent on complicated spreadsheets, heavy rich-text file editing, and simple databases.
+• Office suites with accent on complicated spreadsheets, heavy rich-text file editing, and simple databases.

 • ERP/Finance/Accounting

-Any kind of ERP, finance or accounting software.
+• Any ERP, finance, or accounting software.

 • Banking/Insurance/Investment